bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 `unique_handle`, and it could handle with some minimal friction the other cases as well.

-**Reducing the cognitive overload** (the amount of things a developer needs to learn and remember) is a important idea of library design.
+**Reducing the cognitive overload** (the amount of things a developer needs to learn and remember) is an important idea of library design.
 There are advantages from having a relatively simple recipe that a developer can remember:

-> If you use a C API that require some sort of freeing resource, strongly consider
+> If you use a C API that requires some sort of freeing resource, strongly consider
 > using `unique_handle`.